-We all know that bullying is a problem in schools, but only recently have I/O psychologists become interested in bullying in the workplace.
+We all know that bullying is a problem in schools, but only recently have I-O psychologists become interested in bullying in the workplace.

 Not everyone is affected by abusive supervision in the same way.
 However, in a sample of nurses, the researchers found that abusive supervision was related to emotional exhaustion, which in turn was related to feedback avoidance.
 In other words, when supervisors are abusive, workers often become emotionally exhausted, and as a result they actively try to avoid getting feedback from their supervisors.

-In addition, feedback avoidance leads to additional emotional exhaustion, becoming an endless loop of negative reinforcement.
+In addition, feedback avoidance leads to additional emotional exhaustion, becoming an endless loop of negative consequences.
 While avoiding an abusive supervisor might seem like a good defense mechanism for an employee, it actually tends to make things worse.

 Organizations may want to consider eliminating potentially abusive supervisors during the selection process.
 Applicants who exhibit high levels of authoritarianism and are more likely to attribute others’ behaviors to hostile intentions are more likely to be abusive supervisors.
 Organizations could also implement training programs to raise awareness about abusive behavior, as well as provide information on how to cope with and report abuse.